U.S. law to restrict government purchases of Chinese IT equipment

 The assessment must include "any risk associated with such system being produced, manufactured or assembled by one or more entities that are owned, directed or subsidized" by China.

-The U.S. imports a total of about $129 billion worth of "advanced technology products" from China, according to a May, 2012 report by the Congressional Research Service.
+The U.S. imports a total of about $129 billion (85.24 billion pounds) worth of "advanced technology products" from China, according to a May, 2012 report by the Congressional Research Service.

 The amendment to the so-called "continuing resolution" to fund the government through September 30 originated in the Commerce, Justice and Science subcommittee of the House of Representatives, chaired by Virginia Republican Representative Frank Wolf.